robusta-dev/robusta/docs/getting-started/installation.rst

         helm repo add robusta https://robusta-charts.storage.googleapis.com && helm repo update helm show values robusta/robusta

+    Most values are documented in the :ref:`Configuration Guide`

     Do not use the ``values.yaml`` file in the GitHub repo.
 It has some empty placeholders which are replaced during our release process.